peteroupc/html3dutil/doc/H3DU.MathUtil.md

 and points away from the viewer toward the <code>lookingAt</code>
 position in world space.
 This generally puts <code>lookingAt</code> at the center of the view.
-<li>The X axis points rightward from the "camera"'s viewpoint.
+<li>The x-axis points rightward from the "camera"'s viewpoint.
-<li>The Y axis points upward from the center of the "camera" to its top.
+<li>The y-axis points upward from the center of the "camera" to its top.
 The
 <code>up</code> vector guides this direction.
-<li>The Z axis is parallel to the direction from the "camera"
+<li>The z-axis is parallel to the direction from the "camera"
 to the <code>lookingAt</code> point.</ul>

 This method is designed for use in a <a href="tutorial-glmath.md">right-handed coordinate system</a>
-(the Z axis's direction will be from the "camera" to the point looked at).
+(the z-axis's direction will be from the "camera" to the point looked at).
 To adjust the result of this method for a left-handed system, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
-10, 12, and 14); the Z axis's direction will thus be from the point looked at to the "camera".
+10, 12, and 14); the z-axis's direction will thus be from the point looked at to the "camera".

 #### Parameters